March 23, 2019 at 3:04 pm #8042etilleyKeymaster

 - Political Groups – Conservative or “Right”, Liberal “Left” are meaningless terms – so deprecated

 - Policy – are the decisions made by any nation.
 Leadership decisions made in policy creates advance or collapse 100% in evidence-based science

 - Indexes – similar to the S&P-500 Index, TE Indexes are comprised of multiple thematic Indicators.
 The Social Contract Product (SCP) Index, Social Contract Loss, Social Contract, and others are amalgams of several indices designed to assist the defining of sustainable policy in specific topic areas.
 Consumption vs Production Economies, Welfare States, etc. are examples of policy questions answered by indices.
 Indexes must be comprised of proven high-scoring TEP survey indicators – such as Capital Formation, social problems, and similar

 - Social Problems / Social Contract – see Professor Wilkinson’s team at Edinburough University TED Talk in 2012 on

-- Avoid Employment “Networks”, Nepotism, Recruiter (non-expert) Interviewing and Hiring.
+- Merit and Human Capital -hiring non-expert non-leaders to top positions dumbs down any nation; employment networks, nepotism, non-expert HR interviewing and hiring.
 Why?
 Because people hire themselves and these can often turn into sexism, racism, and ageism.
-Iceland got so tangled they had to limit female hires to 60% of any office.
+A dying Iceland became so entangled that they had to limit female hires to 60% of any office.

 - Corruption – for criminal gain or through well-intended incompetence.
 See this article…